liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ```

 #### Why was this change made?
-The removed methods didn't work properly and they would never do since they
+The removed methods didn't work properly and would never work properly, since
-didn't have all the information required in order to work.
-Since we expect them
+they didn't have all the information they required.
+Since we expected the
-to be rarely used we considered it was better to remove them without deprecation
+methods were rarely used, we thought it better to remove them without
-than to leave buggy methods in the API.
+deprecation than to leave them as buggy methods in the API.

 ---------------------------------------